Murraya Paniculata is a versatile plant for Melbourne Landscaping.

-At Red’s Landscaping & Design, we put a lot of thought into exactly which plants best suit your local environment and your specific outdoor area.
+At Red’s Landscaping and Civil, we put a lot of thought into exactly which plants best suit your local environment and your specific outdoor area.
 There’s never a one-size fits all solution.

 While one tree or shrub may be good here, perhaps it just does not suit there.
 But one of our favourite go-to plants is the Murraya Paniculata.
 One of the most gorgeous, luscious and sweet-smelling plants you’ll ever find.

 Better yet, it seems to be handmade to thrive in the salty Melbourne coastal air!
 Almost every one of our designs recently puts the Murraya to good use, which is handy because it actually comes in a large number of varieties!
 From the full-grown to the hedge, or even the dwarf type.

 This sub-tropical plant is very popular in the landscaping world and is often grown in commercial and domestic gardens all over Australia, Asia, and the Pacific Islands.

 Fragrant white flowers with curled up petals bloom on the orange jasmine plant during the springtime, and small red berries are formed in the summer months.

 Thanks to its eye-catching white flowers and delicious berries, the Murraya paniculata constantly attracts beautiful birds, bees, and butterflies, and fills the air with delicious smells all summer long.

 However, there is much more to this gorgeous plant than you think!
 Read below to find out ten things you need to know about the Murraya paniculata plant.

 Murraya Paniculata.
 The Fragrant Sweet Smelling Orange Jasmine